33ndX/Bazy_Danych_2/lab_08.md

 insert into sektor select * from wikingowie.sektor;
 insert into wyprawa select * from wikingowie.wyprawa;

-#zad.1.1
-insert into kreatura select * from zasob;

 #zad.1.2
 select k.nazwa from kreatura k left join uczestnicy u on u.id_uczestnika=k.idKreatury where id_uczestnika is null